 It started with looking at what the Bible says about widows.

-There’s a story in the book of Ruth that doesn’t get talked about much.
+There’s a story in the book of Ruth that doesn’t get talked about much, says Andy Mendonsa, Executive Director of Widows Harvest Ministries in Chattanooga, Tennessee.
 Ruth, a widow and a Moabite, refuses to leave her mother-in-law (Naomi) after both of their husbands have died.
 She travels with Naomi to Israel, where she is an outsider, and the two widows live together in poverty, until a wealthy relative, Boaz, takes notice.

 Maybe because of a mutual fondness that develops between Ruth and Boaz, and surely in part because Naomi is working behind the scenes as a matchmaker, Boaz explores the possibility of making Ruth his wife.
 Most Christians know this part of the story; it’s this next part that we don’t talk about as much.